AFGHANISTAN AND TERRORISM

 Graham E. Fuller is a former vice chairman of the National Intelligence

-National Intelligence Council at the Central Intelligence Agency.
-He was
+Council at the Central Intelligence Agency.
+He was political officer at

-geopolitics of taking on terrorism in Afghanistan.
-There is a wealth of
+taking on terrorism in Afghanistan.
+There is a wealth of conflicting agendas

-conflicting agendas across the region involving Islamic politics, no element
+across the region involving Islamic politics, no element of which fully

-of which fully dove-tails with US interests.
-The Taliban came to power
+dove-tails with U.S. interests.
+The Taliban came to power in Afghanistan

-in Afghanistan in 1996 with the mission of restoring law and order-on
+in 1996 with the mission of restoring law and order -- on the basis of

-the basis of a highly conservative and basic interpretation of Islam-in
+a highly conservative and basic interpretation of Islam -- in a country

-a country racked by long civil war ever since the Soviet occupation.
-In
+racked by long civil war ever since the Soviet occupation.
+In fact, they

-fact, they inherited a country full of training camps for Islamic activists
+inherited a country full of training camps for Islamic activists and radicals

-and radicals from all around Asia.
-While they themselves had little external
+from all around Asia.
+While they themselves had little external Islamic

-Islamic designs, they permitted the presence of these fighters, large
+designs, they permitted the presence of these fighters, large numbers